An Army-funded project may boost 5G and mm-Wave technologies, improving military communications and sensing equipment.

 “This milestone shows that carbon nanotubes, long thought to be a promising communications chip technology, can deliver,” said Dr. Joe Qiu, program manager, solid-state and electromagnetics at the Army Research Office.
 “The next step is scaling this technology, proving that it can work in high-volume manufacturing.
 Ultimately, this technology could help the Army meet its needs in communications, radar, electronic warfare, and other sensing applications.”

 The research was published in the journal Nature Electronics on November 18, 2019.

-The work, funded by ARO, an element of U.S. Army Combat Capabilities Development Command’s Army Research Laboratory, is a part of a Small Business Technology Transfer Program.
+The work, funded by ARO, an element of the U.S. Army Combat Capabilities Development Command’s Army Research Laboratory, is a part of a Small Business Technology Transfer Program.
 The program focuses on feasibility studies leading to prototype demonstration of technology for specific applications.

 For nearly two decades, researchers have theorized that carbon nanotubes would be well suited as a high-frequency transistor technology due to its unique one-dimensional electron transport characteristics.
 The engineering challenge has been to assemble the high-purity semiconducting nanotubes into densely aligned arrays and create a working device out of the nanomaterial.

 Carbonics, a venture-backed start-up, and USC, successfully overcame this challenge.
 Projections based on scaling single carbon nanotube device metrics suggest the technology could ultimately far exceed the top-tier incumbent RF technology, Gallium Arsenide.

 Carbonics employs a deposition technology called ZEBRA that enables carbon nanotubes to be densely aligned and deposited onto a variety of chip substrates including silicon, silicon-on-insulator, quartz, and flexible materials.
 This allows the technology to be directly integrated with traditional CMOS digital logic circuits, overcoming the typical problem of heterogeneous integration.